valhuber/ApiLogicServer/README.md

 - Armin Ronacher, for Flask
 - Mike Bayer, for SQLAlchemy
 - Alex Grönholm, for Sqlacodegen
+- Thomas Peters, for review and testing
 - [Meera Datey](https://www.linkedin.com/in/meeradatey/), for React Admin prototyping
 - Denny McKinney, for Tutorial review
 - Achim Götz, for design collaboration and testing
 - Max Tardiveau, for testing and help with Docker
 - Michael Holleran, for design collaboration and testing
 - Nishanth Shyamsundar, for review and testing
-- Thomas Peters, for review and testing
-- Daniel Gaspar, for Flask AppBuilder
 - Gloria Huber and Denny McKinney, for doc review

 &nbsp;